ashley-hart/dpll-miniproject/progress-log.md

   - PLE is still bottlenecking...

   #### July 24th, 2020
-  - (TODO) Clean repository, code and update README.md's
+  - Trying to get an idea of public README.md
+  - Attended Harvard's Recruitment Fair
-  - (TODO) Look into generator expressions
+  - Looked into generator expressions
-  - (TODO) Reduce talk and improve slides
+  - Practiced the talk --> going with the data we have for now, trying to learn more about PLE and Python to improve my code.